-Federal or Michigan Law prohibits illegal discriminatory harassment based on sex, race, color, national origin, age, religion, height, weight, marital status, genetic information or disability.
-Furthermore, the District will not tolerate illegal harassment of employees within these protected classes by District Board of Education members, other District employees, students, parents, invitees, guests, volunteers, etc. These procedures address illegal harassment, subject to Federal and Michigan Law, and establish a process for investigating and resolving complaints of harassment made by District employees.
+Federal and/or Michigan Law prohibits illegal discriminatory harassment based on sex, race, color, national origin, age, religion, height, weight, marital status or disability.
+Furthermore, the District will not tolerate illegal harassment of students within these protected classes by District Board of Education members, other District employees, students, parents, invitees, guests, volunteers, etc. These Procedures identify illegal harassment, subject to Federal and Michigan law, and establishes a process for investigating and resolving complaints of harassment made by District students.

-Generally, illegal harassment occurs when a District employee is subjected to unwelcome communications or conduct relating to an individual's sex, race, color, national origin, age, religion, height, weight, marital status, disability, or genetic information, when:
+Generally, illegal harassment occurs when a District student is subjected to unwelcome verbal or physical communication or conduct relating to his or her sex, race, color, national origin, age, religion, height, weight, marital status, transgender, gender or disability, when:

-- Submission to the conduct or communication is made an explicit or implicit condition of employment; - Submission to, or rejection of, the conduct or communication is used as a factor in decisions affecting the individual's employment; or, - Such conduct or communication has the purpose or effect of substantially interfering with the individual's work performance or employment, creates an intimidating, hostile or offensive work environment or otherwise adversely affects the individual's employment opportunities.
+- Submission to the conduct or communication is made an explicit or implicit condition of utilizing or benefiting from the services, activities, or programs of the District; - Submission to, or rejection of, the conduct or communication is used as a basis for a decision to exclude, expel or limit the student's conditions or privileges in the District; - Such conduct or communication interferes with the student's education; creates a hostile or offensive educational environment; or, otherwise adversely affects the student's educational opportunities.